jwplayer/ott-web-app/docs/features/video-protection.md

 ## Signed URLs

-With [URL signing](https://support.jwplayer.com/articles/how-to-enable-url-token-signing) enabled on the JW property, a video client can only access the media URLs when it has a valid JWT token:
+With [URL signing](https://support.jwplayer.com/articles/how-to-enable-url-token-signing) enabled on the JW property, a video client can only access the media URLs from JW backends when it has a valid JWT token:

 ```
-GET media/PEEzDfdA?token=:tokenA>
+GET media/PEEzDfdA?token=:tokenA
 {
  "title":"Video Title",
  "description":"Lorem ipsum dolor sit amet",